Kubementat/virt-runner/docs/e2e-acceptance.md

 ## 6. Hardening changes applied in this ticket

-`bin/vm-create` (only script touched; `bin/vm-destroy` needed no changes):
+`virt-runner create` (only script touched; `virt-runner destroy` needed no changes):

 1. **SSH verification window widened from ~60 s to ~90 s** (`verify_ssh_reachable`: 30 → 45 attempts at 2 s cadence).
 Rationale:
-   ticket 06 observed one real boot where the guest needed slightly longer than the built-in 60 s window (vm-create exited 1 after printing the IP — the failure path).
+   ticket 06 observed one real boot where the guest needed slightly longer than the built-in 60 s window (virt-runner create exited 1 after printing the IP — the failure path).
 Everything else (2 s cadence, `BatchMode`, `accept-new`, success block only after proven SSH, timeout error naming `virsh console <NAME>`) is unchanged.
 This is